Take Database Offline/Online

 Persistent Configuration

-If you use the Persistent Configuration mode for Sync Gateway, your configuration is stored in Couchbase Server.
+If you use the Persistent Configuration mode for Sync Gateway (default since Sync Gateway 3.0), Couchbase Server stores your configuration.

-With this configuration mode, you cannot use the /{db}/_offline and /{db}/_online endpoints to take your databases offline or bring them back online.
-These endpoints are node-local only.
+With this configuration mode, you cannot use the /{db}/_offline and /{db}/_online endpoints as these are node-local only.

 Non-Persistent Configuration (Legacy)

-If you use the Non-Persistent Configuration mode for Sync Gateway, your configuration is stored in local config files.
+If you use the Non-Persistent Configuration mode for Sync Gateway, local config files store your configuration.

 You must coordinate any changes to your configuration across all Sync Gateway nodes manually.
 You cannot use a Load Balancer for configuration changes.

-With this configuration mode, you must use the /{db}/_offline and /{db}/_online endpoints on each individual node you want to take offline or bring online.
+With this configuration mode, you must use the POST /{db}/_offline and POST /{db}/_online endpoints on each individual node you want to take offline or bring online.

 Take a Database Offline Manually